Works Victoria Park-Canning Level Crossing Removal

 Abutment and retaining walls

-There may be an increase in lighting, dust, noise and vibration during the installation of abutment walls within the rail corridor between Mint Street and John Bisset Park.
+There may be an increase in lighting, dust, noise and vibration during the installation and backfilling of abutment walls within the rail corridor between Mint Street and John Bisset Park.

 Temporary parking restrictions (until mid-2025)